ActiveThis profile is actively maintained

 Greig Aitken, Coal campaigner, BankTrack

 Punta Catalina Power Central, also known as the Hatillo power station, is a 770 megawatt coal-fired power plant under construction in Punta Catalina-Hatillo, Azua in the Dominican Republic.
 The initially estimated costs were USD 2 billion, and the project is initiated by the CDEEE (the Dominican Corporation of State Electricity Companies) and comprises two coal-fired plants.
 It will include the construction of a coal-receiving terminal for self-unloading Panamax vessels, with a maximum capacity of 80,000t, plus support facilities including a dome, conveyors, cooling and water treatment systems and an electricity substation.

 In August 2014, the Dominican environment ministry Mimarena granted final environmental approval to the Punta Catalina project.
 Construction started in 2015 and had been planned to be finished in the first quarter of 2017.
-Construction delays have pushed the completion date back to 2018.
+Construction delays have pushed the completion date back to the end of 2018.